openstack/openstack-manuals/doc/ops-guide/source/ops-logging.rst

 ~~~~~~~~~~~~~~~~

 OpenStack services use the standard logging levels, at increasing
-severity: DEBUG, INFO, AUDIT, WARNING, ERROR, CRITICAL, and TRACE.
+severity: TRACE, DEBUG, INFO, AUDIT, WARNING, ERROR, and CRITICAL.
 That
 is, messages only appear in the logs if they are more "severe" than the
 particular log level, with DEBUG allowing all log statements through.
 For example, TRACE is logged only if the software has a stack trace,